Easy DIY Garden Apron: Upcycled Tea Towel & Scraps

 Finally, stitch together along the side and top edge to secure the ties.

-Budget Friendly DIY Gardening Craft Apron
+Budget-Friendly DIY Gardening Craft Apron

-Plus, it’s super cute on.
+Plus, it’s super cute.

 Pin It To Remember It